wickit7/arcgisdbmodel/tutorial/tutorial_1/INSTRUCTIONS_TUTORIAL_1.md

 The datamodel is created with the JSON file [tutorial_1_create.json](tutorial_1_create.json).
 ### General Settings
 In the general settings, the path to the log file, the path to the database and other properties are specified.
-- LogFolder: 	The path to the log file.
+- **LogFolder**: 	The path to the log file.
-- LogVersion: The path to the folder where the log file is to be created.
+- **LogVersion**: The path to the folder where the log file is to be created.
-- Conpath: The path to the folder where the geodatabase or the geodatabase connection file is located.
+- **Conpath**: The path to the folder where the geodatabase or the geodatabase connection file is located.
-- DBName: The name of the database or connection file including the file extension.
+- **DBName**: The name of the database or connection file including the file extension.
-- Overwrite: Specify whether existing elements in the geodatabase are to be overwritten.
+- **Overwrite**: Specify whether existing elements in the geodatabase are to be overwritten.
-- DeleteAllExisting: Specify whether all existing elements should be deleted before the new elements are created.
+- **DeleteAllExisting**: Specify whether all existing elements should be deleted before the new elements are created.
-- SpatialReferenceName: The name of the spatial reference system, i.e. "CH1903+ LV95" for Switzerland.
+- **SpatialReferenceName**: The name of the spatial reference system, i.e. "CH1903+ LV95" for Switzerland.

 ```json
 {